-Our £133,020 of Pupil Premium Funding in 2021-22 was used to support these activities:
+Our £132,945 of Pupil Premium Funding in 2022-23 was used to support these activities:

-Staffing Objective Impact Small class sizes (average class of 24) Enhanced Maths and English staffing to increase flexibility of deployment of staff to enable targeted interventions, small Reduced class sizes enabled improved differentiation, targeted teaching and flexible groupings in response to pupil needs. % 9-4 well above national average in almost all subjects.
-Reduced class sizes enabled improved differentiation, targeted teaching and flexible groupings in response to pupil needs. % 9-4 well above national average in almost all subjects. group and personalised provision.
+Staffing Objective Impact Small class sizes (average class of 24) Enhanced Maths and English staffing to increase flexibility of deployment of staff to enable targeted interventions, small group and personalised provision.
+Reduced class sizes enabled improved differentiation, targeted teaching and flexible groupings in response to pupil needs. % 9-4 well above national average in almost all subjects.
+Reduced class sizes enabled improved differentiation, targeted teaching and flexible groupings in response to pupil needs. % 9-4 well above national average in almost all subjects.
 Provision of two staffed ICT Clubs every day.
 To encourage all students to engage in extra-curricular activities.
 All students have access to ICT.
 Employment of additional Support Provide specialist support services for students at risk of underachievement.
 Rapid and targeted support for increased numbers of students at risk of under

-Agencies on site: - School Counsellor. achievement due to social emotional circumstances.
-Homework Club/Learning Resources staffing after school.
-Staffing in Library after school fosters independent learning and literacy and increased access for students.
-Increased usage of Library by students and opportunities for reading, homework support and mentoring.
-121 Tuition for PP students.
-Maths tuition for students to ensure that they progressed as (or better) than expected.
-Increase in attainment for PP students.
-Widening Participation Programme.
-Higher achievers identified and supported to raise aspirations through targeted Gifted & Talented programme and visits to Universities.
-Expansion of provision for more able students leads to increased self-esteem, revised aspirations and understanding of higher education programme.
-Training for staff focused on Raising Attainment / Closing the Gap.
-To ensure staff are fully trained and aware of differentiation strategies.
-Increase in attainment for PP students.
-Creative Art Events, STEM Activities, Sports Leadership Programme and other competitions.
-To support social skills, self- esteem, engage students, raise aspirations and enrich provision and opportunities.
-Students' engagement and enjoyment enhanced.
-SMSC outstanding.
-Year 11 Graduation Prom.
-Year 11 Graduation Prom to celebrate success and recognise individual achievements.
-Student achievement celebrated and aspirations enhanced.
-Provision of Instrumental Lessons.
-To encourage all students to engage in extracurricular activities PP students participated alongside their peers in activities.
-Financial Support for students (Curriculum) Providing funding for uniform, books, refreshments and travel.
-Increased confidence and self-esteem and improved attendance and punctuality.
+Agencies on site: - achievement due to social School Counsellor. emotional circumstances.
+Homework Club/Learning Staffing in Library after school fosters independent learning Increased usage of Library by students and Resources and literacy and increased opportunities for reading, staffing after school. access for students. homework support and mentoring.
+121 Tuition for PP Maths tuition for students to Increase in attainment for students. ensure that they progressed as (or better) than expected.
+PP students.
+Widening Higher achievers identified Expansion of provision for Participation Programme. and supported to raise aspirations through targeted more able students leads to increased self-esteem, Flogramme.
+Gifted & Talented programme revised aspirations and and visits to Universities. understanding of higher education programme.
+Training for staff To ensure staff are fully Increase in attainment for focused on Raising trained and aware of PP students.
+Attainment / Closing the Gap. differentiation strategies.
+Creative Art Events, To support social skills, self- Students' engagement and STEM Activities, esteem, engage students, enjoyment enhanced.
+SMSC Sports Leadership raise aspirations and enrich outstanding.
+Programme and other competitions. provision and opportunities.
+Year 11 Graduation Year 11 Graduation Prom to Student achievement Prom. celebrate success and celebrated and aspirations recognise individual achievements. enhanced.
+Provision of To encourage all students to PP students participated Instrumental Lessons. engage in extracurricular activities alongside their peers in activities.
+Financial Support for Providing funding for uniform, Increased confidence and students (Curriculum) books, refreshments and travel. self-esteem and improved attendance and punctuality.

-Financial Support for students (Enrichment Activities) e.g. purchase of music equipment.
-Providing funding for enrichment activities so that students are not prohibited from events or trips.
-Students' engagement improved.
-Revision Materials, Online Support etc. (including My Maths and Lexia reading scheme) Encourage independent study to enhance examination performance Students enabled and encouraged to revise independently at home and consolidate in-class learning.
-Year 7 Retreats provided by School Chaplain To develop the Year 7 community and support with transition to secondary school.
-All students were able to attend the retreat, which had a positive impact on the relationships in the year group and supported many with their secondary school transition.
+Financial Support for Providing funding for Students' engagement

+students (Enrichment enrichment activities so that improved.

+Activities) e.g. students are not prohibited

+purchase of music from events or trips.

+equipment.

+Revision Materials, Encourage independent Students enabled and

+Online Support study to enhance encouraged to revise

+etc. (including My examination performance independently at home and

+Maths and Lexia consolidate in-class

+reading scheme) learning.

+Year 7 To develop the Year 7 All students were able to

+Retreats provided by community and support with attend the retreat, which had

+School Chaplain transition to secondary a positive impact on the

+school. relationships in the year

+group and supported many

+with their secondary school

+transition.